phillipashford/weather-tracker/README.md

 No luck with third parties, so **I decided I needed to create a server-side proxy to bypass any CORS restrictions** that Openweather had in place.

 I decided to do this with Node.js and Express because I have a fullstack Javascript certification working with the MEANstack and that's the server option I'm most familiar with.

+After building the proxy, I successfully received responses from 3 of the API endpoints - but had a `304 not modified error` from the geocoding API request.
+So I deleted my browser's cache and retried, with no luck.

+Thinking perhaps the 'request' library had an issue, I updated it to no avail.
+Then I imported Axios and converted my GET requests to be handled by it instead of jQuery.
+Alas, no luck still.

+After much headscratching and sifting through stackoverflow threads, I went back to my Python code and ran it again in a Jupyter notebook.
+This time it broke because of the GET request to the geocoding API.
+I knew then that the problem was most likely Openweather's Geocoding API itself.